matthewmcgilton/LogFileProject/readme.md

-Todo:
+To-do:
+- Implement AWLU functionality
-- Optimize tgz portion so it runs faster (total time for given log files is about 6-8 minutes)
+- Optimize tgz portion so it runs faster (idk if this is possible)
-- Fix path stuff on excel script
-- Get AWLU logs